 Crowns can be used to improve the appearance and function of a tooth.
 Some people have crowns placed for aesthetic purposes and sometimes teeth are compromised on multiple surfaces and crowns are needed to hold them together.
 This can be after root canal treatment or when a larger (multiple tooth surface) filling has failed.
 Your dentist will advise you if a crown is suitable for you.

 At Smileworks, your crown is guaranteed for one year, and this extends to two if you are join our dental membership.
-Guarantees are valid for failure of the materials but usually exclude things like wear and tear, decay, or trauma caused by things like pen chewing, nail chewing, biting or opening beers like ‘a real man’ – as seen here
+Guarantees are valid for failure of the materials but usually exclude things like wear and tear, decay, or trauma caused by things like pen chewing, nail chewing, biting or opening beers with your teeth if you’ve lost your bottle opener.

 Absolutely not.
 It is sometimes- but not always – cheaper, on the face of it.
 And you are gravely putting the health of your teeth at risk.
 The UK dental market is heavily regulated to make sure that dentists practise ethically and don’t put the health of your teeth or your general health at risk.
 Often in other countries, they do not have this regulatory framework in place, which means that unethical practise is rife.
 I see 30-something year olds coming back from European ‘dental holidays’ with 28 crowns in their heads simply because they thought it was a good idea and saw an ad on Facebook.
 If you are considering cheap treatment abroad then take a look at the link.